openai/gym/CONTRIBUTING.md

 2. install the Git hooks by running `pre-commit install`.

 Once those two steps are done, the Git hooks will be run automatically at every new commit.
 The Git hooks can also be run manually with `pre-commit run --all-files`, and if needed they can be skipped (not recommended) with `git commit --no-verify`. **Note:** you may have to run `pre-commit run --all-files` manually a couple of times to make it pass when you commit, as each formatting tool will first format the code and fail the first time but should pass the second time.

+Pydocstyle has been added to the pre-commit process such that all new functions follow the (google docstring style)[https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html]